 - Renal function panel.

 - Lipoprotein panel.

 - Blood glucose test.

 - Triglyceride level test

-How Long Should you Fast before A Complete Blood Count?
+How Long Should you Fast before A CBC Test?

 The different CBC blood test has a different time frame but the least time of all the blood test is 8 hours with only consuming water before the test while others may require an individual to fast for more than 12 hours.